-2 Data and methods
+2. Data and methods

-2.1 Flight track and instrumentation
+a.
+Flight track and instrumentation

-The case studied here is from 24 November 2009, during which an area of deep low pressure developed to the west of Scotland and the associated trailing cold front advanced from the west towards the UK and France.
-During the afternoon of that day the Facility for Airborne Atmospheric Measurements (FAAM) BAe146 aircraft undertook a research flight, as part of the T-NAWDEX Pilot campaign (Knippertz et al., 2010; Vaughan et al., 2015), over the southwest approaches of the UK to examine the structure of the front.
-There were two aims: to take detailed in situ measurements of the frontal structure at lowaltitude (300 m), including the frontal circuit and measurements of turbulent fluxes, and to observe the vertical structure of the warm conveyor belt, including measurements of the associated moisture transport.
+The case studied here is from 24 November 2009, during which an area of deep low pressure developed to the west of Scotland and the associated trailing cold front advanced from the west toward the United Kingdom and France.
+During the afternoon of that day, the Facility for Airborne Atmospheric Measurements (FAAM) BAe146 aircraft undertook a research flight, as part of the THORPEX North Atlantic Waveguide and Downstream Impact Experiment (T-NAWDEX) pilot campaign (Knippertz et al. 2010; Vaughan et al. 2015), over the southwest approaches of the United Kingdom to examine the structure of the front.
+There were two aims: to take detailed in situ measurements of the frontal structure at low altitude (300 m), including the frontal circuit and measurements of turbulent fluxes: and to observe the vertical structure of the warm conveyor belt, including measurements of the associated moisture transport.
 The warm conveyor belt observations are discussed in Martínez-Alvarado et al. (2014); the focus of the present study is on the near-surface frontal structure and its representation in the numerical simulations.

 Figure 1 depicts the route of the flight track together with the approximate position of the front at 1500 UTC 24 November 2009.
 The FAAM BAe-146 aircraft took off from Cranfield Airport, England, at 1311 UTC and flew southwestward at cruising altitude, reaching the vicinity of the front at 1439 UTC (point A).
-Two low-level maneuvers were then performed: a 100 km along-front leg (labeled AB) slightly ahead of the front at 40 m altitude (1439 UTC to 1456 UTC), and a front-crossing rectangular circuit (BCDEG) at 300 m altitude (1456 UTC to 1604 UTC) of size 80 km by 140 km.
+Two low-level maneuvers were then performed: a 100-km alongfront leg (labeled AB) slightly ahead of the front at 40-m altitude (1439-1456 UTC) and a front-crossing rectangular circuit (labeled BCDEG) at 300-m altitude (1456-1604 UTC) of size 80 km × 140 km.

-Leg AB provides measurements of surface-layer turbulent fluxes in storm force winds, and estimated peak-to-trough ocean wave heights of 6-12 m.
-The circuit BCDEG was designed to be closed in a frame of reference moving with features on the front, but in practice the circuit was found to be best closed by a point between E and G, labeled F in Figure 1 (see Section 33.2).
-Subsequently the aircraft turned to cross the front again before ascending through the coldsector boundary layer (1635 UTC to 1705 UTC) and finally crossing the front at high altitude to produce a vertical cross section of the front from dropsonde data (1705 UTC to 1742 UTC; see Figure 4 of Martínez-Alvarado et al. (2014)).
-An air-relative speed of 200 knots ($\approx 100 \text{ m s}^{-1}$) was maintained throughout the flight.
+Leg AB provides measurements of surface-layer turbulent fluxes in storm-force winds and estimated peakto-trough ocean wave heights of 6-12 m.
+The circuit BCDEG was designed to be closed in a frame of reference moving with features on the front, but in practice the circuit was found to be best closed by a point between E and G, labeled F in Fig. 1 (see section 3b).
+Subsequently, the aircraft turned to cross the front again before ascending through the cold-sector boundary layer (1635-1705 UTC) and finally crossing the front at high altitude to produce a vertical cross section of the front from dropsonde data (1705-1742 UTC; see Fig. 4 of Martínez-Alvarado et al. 2014).
+An air-relative speed of 200kt ( $\approx 100 \text{ m s}^{-1}$ ) was maintained throughout the flight.